 VIII.
-Part time contracts Gender Pay Gap in 2022 and trend analysis
+Part time contracts Gender Pay Gap in 2023 and trend analysis

-The mean GPG for part-time employees is 9.16% (2022) this is down from 11.23% (2021).
-The median GPG is 13.57 (2022) which is down from 16.96% (2021).
+The mean GPG for part-time employees is 6.16% (2023) this is down from 8.64% (2022).
+The median GPG is 5.62 (2023) which is down from 9.58% (2021).

 There are more women than men on part-time contracts within the University.
 Perhaps reflective of the fact that research indicates that more caring responsibilities within the home are taken on by women.
 In addition, support roles make up the largest cohort of part-time positions in UCD.
 These tend to be at lower grade administrative roles and are occupied primarily by women.
-However, more part-time senior grades are dominated by men.
-For example, in 2022 snapshot data UCD had 11 full professors on part-time contacts; 3 of whom were women.
+However, more part-time senior academic grades are dominated by men.

 IX.
-Hourly Paid workers Gender Pay Gap in 2022 and trend analysis
+Hourly Paid workers Gender Pay Gap in 2023 and trend analysis